foundriesio/docs/source/reference-manual/linux/linux.rst

 development boards.

-Though the `Linux kernel`_ and software used for any on of the microPlatform builds may contain out-of-tree patches or features, a fundamental goal is to run as close to the tip, or latest software, as possible so that users of the Linux microPlatform can benefit from the latest changes.
+Though the `Linux kernel`_ and software used for any of the microPlatform builds may contain out-of-tree patches or features, a fundamental goal is to run as close to the tip, or latest software, as possible so that users of the Linux microPlatform can benefit from the latest changes.